dojo/widgets/src/tab-container/README.md

-# @dojo/widgets/tab-controller
+# @dojo/widgets/tab-container

-Dojo's `TabController` widget provides a user interface capable of displaying tabbed content.
+Dojo's `TabContainer` widget provides a user interface capable of displaying tabbed content.
 The content shown at any given time is based on the children of the currently-selected tab button.

 ## Features

 - Tab buttons can be positioned above, below, before, or after tab content
-- Tabs can be closeable, disabled, and can fetch data asynchronously
+- Tabs can be closeable and disabled
 - Completely keyboard accessible

 ### Keyboard Usage

-`TabController` supports standard keyboard navigation for switching between and closing tabs.
+`TabContainer` supports standard keyboard navigation for switching between and closing tabs.

 **Tab Button Events**